-Please note that every gift to NFSAW represents a gift to our as stated above.
-Gifts designated for a particular project or animal are used as requested until that project is .
+Please note that every gift to NFSAW represents a gift to our shelter and those we care for.
+Gifts designated for a particular project or animal are used as requested until that project is completed or the animal is adopted .
 Any remaining money is put to use where it is needed most.

 Other Ways to Help!